 Progesterone is your calming, soothing, happiness hormone.
-It interacts with GABA-receptors in your brain to promote serenity and sleep.
-It boosts thyroid and metabolism.
-It is also anti-inflammatory, anti-aging, and great for your hair and skin.
+It prevents heavy periods and reduces anxiety.
+It also boosts thyroid and is anti-inflammatory, anti-aging, and great for your hair and skin.

 ⚠️ Tip: If you take hormonal birth control, don’t bother testing for progesterone—you have none.
 See The crucial difference between progesterone and progestins.

 ⚠️ Tip: It’s normal to have no progesterone before ovulation, so please be careful interpreting your results.
 Read The Right Way to Test Progesterone.

 What if you’re deficient in progesterone?
 You can supplement natural progesterone as a cream or as a pill, or—even better—you can make more of it yourself.

 The only way to make progesterone is to consistently ovulate each month (or be pregnant).
 And as we saw in the last post, ovulation is not easy.
 That’s because your ovarian follicle must undergo a fantastic transformation from one cell into a 4 cm gland called the corpus luteum.
 Then, and only then, can your ovary make progesterone.

 To be able to make a corpus luteum and progesterone, you need to be healthy in every way.
 You need to not have thyroid disease or insulin resistance (two conditions that impair ovulation).
 And you need to not be suffering stress or chronic inflammation.